Internal Audit Charter

 Specific areas of responsibility include:

-• In accordance with the plan, undertake a programme of independent assurance reviews of key functional areas, processes and systems to ensure that material risks are identified and managed.
+- In accordance with the Internal Audit Annual Plan, undertake a programme of reviews of key functional areas, processes and systems to ensure that material risks are identified and managed.
 These will include, but will not be limited to, reviews of: design and operating effectiveness of the internal governance structures and processes of the organisation; the setting of, and adherence to, risk appetite; the risk and control culture of the organisation; risks of poor customer treatment giving rise to conduct or reputational risk; capital and liquidity risks; key corporate events; and outcome of processes;

-• Provide assurance over the governance, risk management, project and financial controls together with quality assurance processes operated within key business initiatives;
+- Provide assurance over the governance, risk management, project and financial controls together with quality assurance processes operated within key business initiatives;

-• Maintain an appropriate level of professional audit staff with sufficient knowledge, skills, qualifications and experience to meet the requirements of this Charter;
+- Maintain an appropriate level of professional audit staff with sufficient knowledge, skills, qualifications and experience to meet the requirements of this Charter;

-• Report to Board Audit Committee, as appropriate, a review of any post-mortem and ‘lessons learned’ analysis if a significant adverse event has occurred (for example, a regulatory breach).
+- Report to Group Board Audit Committee, as appropriate, a review of any post-mortem and ‘lessons learned’ analysis if a significant adverse event has occurred (for example, a regulatory breach).
 Any such review will assess both the role of the first and second lines of defence and Internal Audit’s own role;

 Authority

-The following characterise IA’s rights and authority:
+The following characterise Internal Audit’s rights and authority:

 Accountability